Topological sheaves and spaces of distributions in the global case: Ordered operad and operad with poles

 \begin{definition} Let $M_i^\bullet$ be an element of $\calO^\bullet$-mod such that $M_i^A$ is an $\pbarOpolim A$ \cgmod module, then the morphisms \eqref{eq:mappatratensori} induces a $\calO^\bullet$-morphism of pseudo tensor products

 constructed as follows.
-If we fix $A$ and we write the lefthandfactor as a sum over all possible $q:A\surjmap I$ and the righthandfactor as a sum as a sum over all possible $q:A\surjmap I$ and ordering $\tau$ then the only non zero factors will be the one corresponding to $q$ on the lefthandside and $\tau,q$ on the righthandside.
-This factor will be equal to the map $\imath_{\tau,q}$.
-By duality this determines a morphism
+If we fix $A$ and we write the left hand factor as a sum over all possible $q:A\surjmap I$ and the right hand factor as a sum as a sum over all possible $q:A\surjmap I$ and ordering $\tau$ then the morphism